THE RAMBLINGS OF AN

 enemy flak bursts as their gunners tried to shoot down the planes coming back to the

 aircraft carriers.
-We saw planes come back all shot up and we saw
+We saw planes come back that were all shot up and we saw

-pilots being lifted out of the planes covered with blood from
+pilots being lifted out of the planes - writhing in pain and covered

 us.
 It was not a pleasant place to be.
-As far as combat is
+As far as actual combat is

-concerned, It was not likely that we would ever be shot at.
+concerned, we knew It was not likely that we would ever be shot at.
 But life aboard an aircraft carrier is

 extremely dangerous, at any time, especially when we operated in